 Left Exposed is owned and funded by the Heartland Institute.
-The Heartland Institute has received funding from notable right leaning institutions such as Exxon-Mobil, Charles G. Koch Foundation, and the Lynde and Harry Bradley Foundation.
-In the past, the Heartland Institute listed their donors, however they stopped this practice based on this reasoning: “For many years, we provided a complete list of Heartland’s corporate and foundation donors on this Web site and challenged other think tanks and advocacy groups to do the same.
+The Heartland Institute has received funding from notable right-leaning institutions such as Exxon-Mobil, Charles G. Koch Foundation, and the Lynde and Harry Bradley Foundation.
+In the past, the Heartland Institute listed their donors, however, they stopped this practice based on this reasoning: “For many years, we provided a complete list of Heartland’s corporate and foundation donors on this Web site and challenged other think tanks and advocacy groups to do the same.
 To our knowledge, not a single group followed our lead.
 However, critics who couldn’t or wouldn’t engage in fair debate over our ideas found the donor list a convenient place to find the names of unpopular companies or foundations, which they used in ad hominem attacks against us.
-Even reporters from time to time seemed to think reporting the identities of one or two donors–out of a list of hundreds–was a fair way of representing our funding or our motivation in taking the positions expressed in our publications.
+Even reporters from time to time seemed to think to report the identities of one or two donors–out of a list of hundreds–was a fair way of representing our funding or our motivation in taking the positions expressed in our publications.
 After much deliberation and with some regret, we now keep confidential the identities of all our donors.”

 Analysis / Bias

-Left Exposed also has a blog in which they republish articles by other right wing or questionable sources.
-They frequently republish from Red State (Right Bias), Breitbart (Questionable), American Thinker (Questionable) and of course the Heartland Institute.
-All of these sources have a poor track record with fact checkers.
+Left Exposed also has a blog in which they republish articles by other right-wing or questionable sources.
+They frequently republish from Red State (Right Bias), Breitbart (Questionable), American Thinker (Questionable), and of course the Heartland Institute.
+All of these sources have a poor track record with fact-checkers.

 In general, Left Exposed always publishes information that is favorable to the right and in particular corporations and the fossil fuel industry, while frequently denigrating the left and pro-science organizations.

-A factual search reveals that the Heartland Institute has failed numerous fact checks by IFCN fact checkers.
+A factual search reveals that the Heartland Institute has failed numerous fact checks by IFCN fact-checkers.